5 Executive Office Design Ideas

 Change your surroundings for the better by combining your professionalism with your imagination.
 Leaning into your gut instincts may lead to a functional workspace that boosts office productivity and improves your quality of work-life.
 But how do you get started?

 Not to worry.
 We've collected five essential executive office design ideas to get the ball—or desk chair—rolling.

 What Makes an Effective Work Space?

 Ultimately, you should always base your office decor on your personal aesthetics.
 It’s your space, after all, and it’ll be tough to focus if you spend the day thinking about how much you hate your desk’s configuration or that painting over on the far wall.
 That said, there are a few office characteristics that will help encourage productive states regardless of your style preferences.

 So before you bring in furniture and color swatches, keep these tips in mind:1

 - Plenty of light – Exposure to natural light can make a huge difference in your workday.
 Make the most of it by removing curtains or furniture that blocks sunlight.
 Adding auxiliary lights on your desk and in dark corners can add ambiance and prevent eye strain.

 - Comfortable seating – When you spend your whole day in the office, you need to sit in a chair that provides sound support.
-Look into ergonomic desk chairs or high-backed lounge chairs to support your spine and your workflow.
+Look into ergonomic desk chairs or high-backed lounge seat to support your spine and your workflow.